LichP/rtzx/README.md

 rtzx convert -o my-cdt-as-wav.wav path/to/my-cdt-file.cdt
 ```

 Outputted wav files are single channel using a 44.1k sample rate by default.
-An alternative sample rate can be specified using the `--sample-rate` / `-s` command as per the `play` command.
+An alternative sample rate can be specified using the `--sample-rate` / `-s` option, and timings can be adjusted with `--playback-duration-percent` / `-d` as per the `play` command.

 ### `play`